 By kilometre 109, you'll have Aguas Calientes in your sights (note this town may also be referred to as Machu Picchu Pueblo).
 You can depart the tracks on your right hand side just before the main station.
-To find a cheap hostel may take another half hour or so of walking but, before all that, head to Calle Pachacutec and glug down some happy hour Pisco Sours; you've earned 'em!
+To find a cheap hostel may take another half hour or so of walking (or you can book ahead at our recommended places, like Eco Machu Picchu Pueblo) but, before all that, head to Calle Pachacutec and glug down some happy hour Pisco Sours; you've earned 'em!

 Is this option for everyone?